return to Natural Dog Health Remedies

 • The abscess is immediately adjacent to the eye, the anus, or the genitals, or inside the ear

-Causes of an Abscess in Dogs
+Causes of Abscesses in Dogs

-Most abscesses in dogs are due to puncture wounds (from dog or cat fights for example).
-An abscess in dogs can also be caused by foxtails or plant awns that get trapped in the hair and work their way through the skin.
-This usually happens on the dog's feet, between the toes; sometimes in or around the ears and between the hind legs.
+An abscess in dogs can also be caused by foxtails, grass seed, or plant awns that get trapped in the hair and work their way through the skin.
+This usually happens on the dog's feet, such as between the toes.
+Sometimes such abscesses may also be found in or around the ears and between the hind legs.

-How to Treat an Abscess in Dogs
+How to Treat an Abscess on Dogs at Home

-Although abscesses in dogs look serious (especially when pus is draining out), in most cases they are manageable at home with the help of natural remedies such as herbal and homeopathic remedies.
+How to Treat Abscess on Dogs Although abscesses in dogs look serious (especially when pus is draining out), in most cases they are manageable at home with the help of natural remedies such as herbal and homeopathic remedies.

 Here is what you can try: